 - Additionally, the DAAD Certification of German Language can be accepted.
 The language evaluation form can be downloaded here.

 Please click here (US-applicants) and here (Canadian applicants) for details on the documents that need to be submitted for an online application.
 Applicants are advised to start the application process at least one week before the closing date.

 To download the language evaluation form, please see the box to the right.

 - The application is submitted online through the DAAD Portal.
 The portal will close automatically at 11 PM Central European Time (5 PM EST/4PM CST/3PM MTN/2PM PST) on the deadline date.

-- Your application is only complete when we have received your complete electronic application via the online portal and reference by post.
+- Your application is only complete when we have received your complete electronic application via the online portal.

 - The video below explains how to navigate the online portal.